platformsh/platformsh-docs/docs/src/development/cli/api-tokens.md

 Like human users, every machine user account needs its own unique email address.

 The machine user can be given a very restrictive set of permissions limited to just its needed tasks.
-Backups, for instance, require `Admin` access but no SSH key, while checking out code from a CI server to run tests on it would require an SSH key but only `Reader` access.
+For example, backups require `Admin` access but no SSH key, while checking out code from a CI server to run tests on it would require an SSH key but only `Reader` access.

 It will also show up in logs and activity streams as a separate entry from human users.